barisione-biso/MillenniumDB/README.md

 ___
 # Project build

-You should be able to build the in any x86-64 linux distribution, but our instructions are for distributions based on Ubuntu 18.04 or newer.
-Some distributions (like Ubuntu 18.04) might have repositories with a too old version of the Boost Library and you will need to manually install a version 1.71.0 or higher (https://launchpad.net/~mhier/+archive/ubuntu/libboost-latest may help).
+MilleniumDB should be able to be built in any x86-64 linux distribution, but this instructions are for distributions based on **Ubuntu 20.04 or newer**.
 Other linux distributions may need to install the prerequisites differenlty.
+Some distributions might have repositories with too old versions and the project won't compile.
+For example, in Ubuntu 18.04 you need to manually install a Boost Library version >= 1.71.0 and gcc version >= 8.1 in order to compile the project.

 If you work on windows, you can use Windows Subsystem for Linux (WSL).